Merzasphor/MWSE/docs/source/lua/type/tes3soundGenerator.rst

     The type of object.
 Maps to values in tes3.objectType.

 `sound`_ (`tes3sound`_)
+    Read-only.
 Sound object tied to this sound generator.

 `sourceMod`_ (`string`_)
     The filename of the mod that owns this object.

 `type`_ (`number`_)
+    Read-only.
 Maps to tes3.soundGenType constants.

 .. toctree::
     :hidden: